hudson-and-thames/arbitragelab/docs/source/getting_started/equity_curve_convention.rst

 Why We Write This
 #################

-For every strategy, in the end we wish to see its performance on portfolios comprised of real world data.
+For every strategy, in the end, we wish to see its performance on portfolios comprised of real-world data.
-However, there are very little well-organized resourses that are openly and readily available talking about how the performance should be calculated.
+However, there are very little well-organized resources that are openly and readily available talking about how the performance should be calculated.
 And since essentially it is related to back-testings on a strategy, conventions are known to be scarce, if any.
-Moreover, often it is not clear from the litertuares on their justification on choosing certain methodologies for calculating returns.
+Moreover, often it is not clear from the literatures on their justification on choosing certain methodologies for calculating returns.
 For example, if a pair's trading strategy suggests a position like "long the spread", what is the hedging ratio?
 How many units to purchase?
 How are the returns calculated if the strategy itself is self-financing? (i.e., you can cover the long position cost from the short position.)
-Those are fundamental questions for real world applications, and we created this page to address them.
+Those are fundamental questions for real-world applications, and we created this page to address them.

 Therefore, after going through well-regarded literatures, we looked carefully through the logic behind calculating the equity curve for a portfolio with different common assumptions.